If you're in the service industry, you will inevitably encounter time registration and will have to create invoices

 For a contact or company, click on the arrow next to ‘Company information’ > Invoicing preferences, where you will see the following options:

 Therefore, at customer level there are three options:

 1. Price per user: the pre-determined price per user will be used when invoicing.

 2. Price per work type: the pre-determined price per work type will be used when creating the invoice.
 (These are the values set in Settings > Agenda > Work types, and cannot be altered).

 3. Fixed price per hour: If you change the hourly rate, the system will always ask if the unbilled time should be changed as well.
 You can also choose whether timetracking only applies as from a specific date.
 This can be handy with, for example, an index adjustment at the beginning of the new year.

 B. On project level:

 At project level, you can also set whether a project is calculated according to the principle of price per user, price per work type or fixed price per hour.

 However, there can also be additional exceptions.

 1. You decide to use an hourly rate per user but the hourly rate deviates for this specific project.

 Example: John normally always works for 80 EUR/hour, but for this project you agree that his rate will be 85 EUR an hour.
 You adjust this in the project itself.
-Navigate to Project info in the header of the project, and go to the “Co-workers" box.
-If you click on the pencil, you can enter an adjusted hourly rate.
+Navigate to Project info in the header of the project, and go to the “Co-workers" box on that page.
+If you click on the pencil next to a user, you can enter an adjusted hourly rate.

 2. The hourly rate per user changes during the course of the project.